-Most of the clients who avail legal services are not familiar with legal terminology and trial procedures.
+Most of the clients who avail of legal services are not familiar with legal terminology and trial procedures.
 They may not be able to appreciate good legal writing, may fail to realize the amount of time that an attorney puts in to build up an argument or deal with the documents or the stakeholders related to their case.
-However, these clients do evaluate their attorneys on the basis of the time that he spends with them detailing about their case and addressing their queries.
+However, clients do evaluate attorneys on the basis of the time that he/she spends with them detailing cases and addressing queries.

 Practices largely bank upon repeat businesses and references from existing clients to grow.
-Dissatisfied clients bring in a bad name for the firm and hampers business.
+Dissatisfied clients bring in a bad name for the firm and hamper business.

 So how can an attorney be more available for his clients while meeting deadlines of their cases at the same time?

 Workflow management and optimal resource planning is a solution that has been adopted successfully by firms who are not into law practice.
 Unfortunately, the work in the practice of law is uneven.
 At times, the attorneys are overburdened with work while there are periods when things are relatively quiet.